 If you were injured in a car crash and believe the other driver was speeding, we can hire an accident reconstruction expert to calculate the at-fault driver’s velocity at the time of the crash.

 Our team of car accident attorneys at Staver Accident Injury Lawyers, P.C., are well-versed in the ways to establish speed during a claim.
-We also have worked with many accident reconstruction experts in proving speed-related negligent in previous cases.
+We also have worked with many accident reconstruction specialists in proving speed-related negligent in previous cases.
 We know who to call for help in calculating the at-fault driver’s velocity.

 Vehicle speed is often essential in establishing fault and damages after a crash.
 If you can show that the driver who hit you was speeding above the speed limit or what was appropriate for the conditions, then you can use speed as evidence of the driver’s negligence.